-Here are Some Potential Criteria and Some Questions You Should ask About I-O Psychology Graduate Programs
+Potential Criteria and Questions You Should ask About I-O Psychology Graduate Programs

-- All graduate programs in I-O (distance learning or other) should conform to the Guidelines for Education and Training at the Masters (Doctoral) Level in Industrial-Organizational Psychology (available on the SIOP Web site).
-This includes requiring coursework in history/systems, biological bases of behavior, learned bases of behavior, social bases of behavior, individual differences, data collection and analysis skills, and core I-O domains.
+- Review SIOP’s Guidelines for Education and Training in Industrial-Organizational Psychologyand consider the extent to which each graduate program offers courses and training in the listed competencies.
 Additional guidelines that should be heeded can be found in the Guidelines and Principles for Accreditation of Programs in Professional Psychology (available from APA).
-Although these guidelines and principles apply only to clinical/counseling/school programs, they provide a good set of general standards for I-O programs as well.
+Although these guidelines and principles apply only to clinical/counseling/school programs, they provide a good set of general standards for I-O psychology programs as well.

 - Look at the ratio of applicants to the number of applicants accepted; the number of applicants accepted to the number of applicants who actually enroll; and the number of faculty to the number of students.

 - What percentage of students actually complete their degree (i.e., attrition rate)?